Flexible benefits: Engage employees with choice

 However, our Health on Demand research shows that just 52% of employees can personalise their benefits package to meet their needs.

 Employers need to realise that one size doesn’t fit all when it comes to benefits.

 Making sure there’s something for everyone enables a thriving workforce fit for the future.
 Our research shows 72% of employees with access to 10 or more employer-sponsored benefits are less likely to move to another company.
 By contrast, just 43% of those with one to four benefits said they were less likely to move.

-Adding choice to benefit plans helps employers create programs that better meet employee needs while balancing cost with empathy.
+Adding choice to benefit plans helps employers create programmes that better meet employee needs while balancing cost with empathy.
 At the same time, they can use a broader suite of benefits to better align with their company purpose and improve inclusivity.

-Challenges facing organizations today
+Challenges facing organisations today

 Businesses have workers across multiple generations and socioeconomic backgrounds with vastly different priorities and challenges.

 These groups represent just some of the many different needs and characteristics present in the workplace.